 ⚠️ Note: All short-listed candidates have been scheduled for an in-office interview.

 Final Result & Hiring Notice: Jun 26 (via email).
 Only qualified candidates will receive emails.
+(All Notified)

 Shift Availability Form: Sep 14 (via email).
 Only selected assistants will receive this form to finalize their work schedules for the semester.

-Mandatory Orientation: Oct 1 or Oct 2 (at noon).
+Mandatory Orientation: Oct 2 (at noon).

 Role & Responsibilities